Amulyapriyaeamani/DSA-Prep/README.md

 Welcome to my structured Data Structures & Algorithms (DSA) preparation repository.
 I’m solving 500+ problems using Python across LeetCode, GeeksforGeeks, and other platforms, aiming to master problem-solving and crack top product-based companies 💻🚀
+Here I will upload some of the basic and important problems i have practiced during my prep.
 ---

 ## 📅 Weekly Plan & Roadmap